How is non-Hodgkin lymphoma diagnosed in children?

 Molecular genetic tests

 These tests look more closely at lymphoma cell DNA.
-They can detect most changes that are visible under a microscope in cytogenetic tests, as well as others that can’t be seen.
+They can detect most changes that can be seen under a microscope on cytogenetic tests, as well as others that can’t be seen.

 Fluorescent in situ hybridization (FISH): FISH is similar to cytogenetic testing.
-It uses special fluorescent dyes that only attach to specific parts of chromosomes.
-It can find most chromosome changes (such as translocations) that can be seen under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.
+It uses pieces of DNA that only attach to specific parts of chromosomes.
+The DNA is linked to fluorescent dyes that can be seen with a special microscope.
+FISH can find most chromosome changes (such as translocations) that can be seen under a microscope on standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.